 NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 This collection consists of photographs and printed materials pertaining to Vick Chemical Co. and its successors.
 Best known for the cold salve called Vicks VapoRub, the company was founded by Lunsford Richardson and retained family ownership until it was acquired by Proctor & Gamble in 1985.
-Company newsletters comprise the bulk of the collection, providing insight into the company’s culture and work environment during the 20th century.
-Researchers interested in business history, Vick Chemical Co. history and operations, and the pharmaceutical industry will find this collection useful.
+Company newsletters comprise the bulk of this collection, providing insight into the company’s culture and work environment during the 20th century.
+Researchers interested in business history, Vick Chemical Co. history and operations, and the pharmaceutical industry may find this collection useful.

 Arrangement: This collection is organized into two series and arranged within series by document type and/or subject.
 The series are: Photographs, ca. 1940s-1980; and Printed Materials, 1933-1993.

-Provenance: The bulk of this collection was donated by Ed Morrah in February 2017 and assigned accession number 2017.8.1.
+Provenance: The bulk of this collection was donated by Ed Morrah in February 2017 and assigned the accession number 2017.8.1.
 Ed Morrah began working for Vick Chemical Co. in 1961 as a Planning Engineer, eventually became Director of Engineering for the Healthcare Division, and retired from Proctor & Gamble in 1994.
 He obtained these materials from several colleagues at the company, including Eddie Leonard.
 Ben Fort gave him most of the items dating before 1960, as well as the photograph taken at the Pennsylvania plant in 1980.
-The collection also includes eight newsletters dating from 1960-1963 that were transferred from the Outer Banks History Center in 2003 and assigned accession number 2003.33.1.
+The collection also includes eight newsletters dating from 1960-1963 that were transferred from the Outer Banks History Center in 2003 and assigned the accession number 2003.33.1.

 Processing: This collection was organized and the finding aid was prepared by volunteer Elizabeth Moore in May 2017.
 Additional newsletters were incorporated and the finding aid was updated by Archivist Elise Allison in November 2020.